USDA-ARS-NWRC/awsm/docs/getting_started/full_stack_install.rst

 Full Development Installation
 =============================

-The full stack installation will allow a user to run AWSM with the following enabled:
+The full stack installation will allow a user to run AWSM from source with the following enabled:

 * High Resolution Rapid Refresh (HRRR) as inputs
 * WindNinja to downscale HRRR to the iSnobal domain